derpicated/dynamic_network_of_speakers/docs/topic_specification.md

 ## Public MQTT Brokers

-Details to brokers used in this project.
+Details of brokers used in this project are listed in the table below.
+Encrypted ports are marked with `*` and encrypted where a client certificate is required are marked with `**` in the table below.

 ID | Server             | Broker    | Port                    | Web socket
 -- | ------------------ | --------- | ----------------------- | --------------